Easter Cookie Pie: The Sweetest Way to Celebrate Spring

 Instructions

-In a large mixing bowl, cream together the softened butter, granulated sugar, and brown sugar until light and fluffy (about 2–3 minutes).
+• In a large bowl, cream together the softened butter, brown sugar, and granulated sugar until light and fluffy.

-Gradually add the dry ingredients to the wet ingredients, mixing just until combined.
+• Gradually add the dry ingredients to the wet ingredients, stirring until just combined.
+Avoid overmixing.

-Press the cookie dough evenly into the prepared pie dish.
-Press a few extra candies and sprinkles on top for decoration.
+• Spread the dough evenly into the prepared pie dish.

-Bake for 28–32 minutes, or until the edges are golden and the center is just set (do not overbake).
+• Bake for 25–30 minutes, until the edges are golden and the center is slightly soft.

 Notes